 Just for You

 Interesting, challenging and engaging - just like the teacher you are studying to become.
-Specializations include: English, mathematics, history / social studies, physics, biology, chemistry and earth science.
 The program reinforces your coursework with 30 hours of guided field observation.
+Specializations are chosen so they transfer to the institution of the student’s choice and may include: English, mathematics, history / social studies, physics, biology, chemistry and earth science.
 Students should consult a Teacher Education advisor to select a specialization that will transfer to the four-year institution.
-Course Descriptions > Facilities + Technology >
+Facilities + Technology >

 Upon successful completion of this degree program, most students continue on to a four-year degree program with the initial NYS certification in Adolescence Education, Grades 7-12.
 Once you are certified, you are eligible for a variety of teaching positions.
 Career Paths >